 I do love what I do!
 Everything I’ve learned in my 33 years of being in the gaming business was done the hard way … on the job and through lots of mistakes.
 So, if I can help someone do their job better, make their life easier or hit their goals, then I am a happy woman.

-The bonus of being a road warrior training in PD, is meeting so many people with the same passion, being the change I want to see in the world, and spreading a little more kindness and love in a world that so desperately needs it.
+The bonus of being a road warrior training in casino player development, is meeting so many people with the same passion, being the change I want to see in the world, and spreading a little more kindness and love in a world that so desperately needs it.
 Sometimes I help PD team members just by putting into words what they already know, or finding a new perspective that helps them understand.
 And other times, I am teaching a brand new culture or new techniques.
 It’s truly never boring!

 The most common observation I’ve noticed is that we aren’t really all that different and neither are the issues.
 Over the past five months, I’ve been all over the country.
 Here are five observations from the road: